s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 > "Detects and maintains up to 32 streams of data accesses.
 For each 4K byte page, you can maintain one forward and one backward stream can be maintained."

 "For each 4K byte page".
 Can you see where this is going?
-Instead of processing the whole input sequentially, we'll interleave processing successive 4K pages.
+Instead of processing the whole input sequentially, we'll interleave the processing of successive 4K pages.
 In this particular case interleaving 8 pages seems to be the optimum.
 We also unroll the kernel a bit and process a whole cache line (2x32 bytes) in each block.

 ```cpp
 #define BLOCK(offset) \